nidhisharma84/nidhisharma84/README.md

 - 🔭 I’m currently learning many things, I believe that everyday is a learning oppoetunity
 - 🌱 I’m looking for opportunities to work on various industry projects
-- 👯 I’m looking to kick start my career with a good company -->
+- 👯 I’m looking to kick start my career with a good company.
+-->